-My Eyes Only is a Snapchat feature that lets you save Snaps from Memories to a private, passcode-protected area.
+A Snapchat feature that lets you save Snaps from Memories to a private, passcode-protected area.
 For more information on using My Eyes Only, check out Snapchat’s guide.

 Net Promoter Score

-The act of referencing or involving yourself in a news story or event in order to connect with the audience following or discussing that story.
+Also known as trendjacking, the act of referencing or involving yourself in a news story or trending topic in order to connect with the audience following or discussing that story.
 Injecting your own story into a news story has become much easier with social media, as users can simply use hashtags or search terms to attach their content to breaking news.
-That being said, newsjacking should only be done if there is a very close tie between your product or idea and the story.
-Simply attaching a news hashtag to content that is completely unrelated is not a best practice, and will likely draw the ire of your followers.
+(Remember Oreo’s famous “dunk in the dark” tweet during Super Bowl XLVII?
+Newsjacking at its finest.
+The other brands that jumped on the bandwagon afterward?
+Lame trendjacking.)

 A message or update sharing new social media activity.
 For example, if somebody Likes one of your Instagram photos you can receive a notification on your phone that lets you know.

 An approach to marketing that creates an integrated experience for audiences no matter what device they’re using or which platform they use to interact with a brand.

 The number of unique users who view your content without paid promotion.
 People find social content organically through their own news feeds—either from companies whose pages they’ve liked themselves, or shared by friends or connections.

 A URL shortener that condenses your links into a shorter, more social-friendly format. ow.ly is Hootsuite’s proprietary URL shortener that’s built right into the platform.
 It allows you to track real-time clicks and export detailed summaries of your shortened links’ performance.
 And it’s not just for use within Hootsuite—you can use your shortened links in emails and on webpages, too, if you want to track their performance beyond social.